NACLab/ngc-learn/docs/museum/model_museum.md

 Given this, one of ngc-learn's aims is to capture an approximate snapshot of as many of these architectures/ideas as possible.

-Given the generality of the NGC computational framework itself [1], many flavors of predictive processing can be recovered/derived and it is within ngc-learn's Model Museum that we intend to model and preserve variant models (as they historically have been and currently are being created).
+Given the generality of the NGC computational framework [1], many flavors of predictive processing can be recovered/derived and it is within ngc-learn's Model Museum that we intend to model and preserve variant models (as they historically have been and currently are being created).
 This